-A class reference is transitively non-replaceable iff (i.e. "if and only if"):
+A class reference is transitively non-replaceable iff (i.e. "if and only if") all parts of the name satisfy the following:

 - If the class definition is long it is transitively non-replaceable if not declared replaceable. - If the class definition is short (i.e. 'class A=P.B') it is transitively non-replaceable if it is non-replaceable and equal to class reference ("P.B") that is transitively non-replaceable.